Listening Effort and Speech Encoding in Cochlear Implant Users

-CI users commonly report that using their device, especially during rehabilitation, is effortful.
+Because of the degraded auditory signal, CI users commonly report that using their device, especially during rehabilitation, is effortful.
 Listening effort places a large demand on global cognitive resources, impinging on processing speed, attention and working memory, ultimately making it harder for a CI user to navigate the sensory world.
-We want to understand how to measure the neural correlates of listening effort such that they can be targeted during rehabilitation.
+I am developing objective electrophysiological measures of listening effort by measuring EEG oscillations, and relating these oscillations to neural encoding of naturalistic speech.
+The goal is to develop tools that can tell a clinician if a CI user is exerting particularly high effort—important information that is not captured in speech tests and audiometry.

 Tinnitus is the phantom perception of a sound for which there is presently no cure or effective treatment.
 My research in tinnitus has focused on three areas: (i) objective diagnosis of tinnitus for use in humans and validating animal models (ii) relationship of tinnitus to cochlear synaptopathy (iii) the relationship of tinnitus and the ability to attend to sounds in the environment.